sbosshardt/github-webhooks/README.md

 npm install
 ```

+2. Customize your config by making a copy of config.json.example (`cp config.json.example config.json`) and editing it (e.g. `nano config.json`).

-2. Go to your repository's settings (e.g. in Github) and go to "Webhooks".
+3. Go to your repository's settings (e.g. in Github) and go to "Webhooks".

-3. Set up a webhook with content-type `application/json` that is triggered by "Just the `push` event".
+4. Set up a webhook with content-type `application/json` that is triggered by the `push` event.

 ## 📡 Running as a Systemd Service
 Create the unit file: